ShimantoRahman/empulse/docs/index.rst

     :description lang=en:
         Empulse is a scikit-learn based Python package for cost-sensitive and value-driven (also known as profit-driven) machine learning.
-        Solve your imbalanced data and other cost-sensitive learning data-science problems with a sklearn compatible library.
+        Solve your imbalanced data and other cost-sensitive learning data science problems with a sklearn compatible library.

 =======